souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

-This Jekyll plugin makes your PWA / Website available offline and allows you to install on desktop or mobile.
+This Jekyll plugin makes your PWA / Website available offline* and allows you to install on desktop or mobile.
 It uses Workbox service worker, generates and injects a precache list and takes care of the service worker registration process in a secure way.
+** * = not on iOS**

 The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).